The House Sparrows: Nesting Habits, Diet, and Mating Behaviors

 Female House Sparrow

-House Sparrows often mate for life.
+House Sparrows will mate for life.
 However, they are not always monogamous.
-Up to 20 percent of the eggs or young can be from a male that is not partnered with their mother.
+Up to 20 percent of the eggs or young can be from a male that is not her partner.

 If one of the pair dies, the surviving bird will quickly pair with another.